 - Never Say "Die": Averted in the climax of the film: "Let me go or we'll both die!"
 "Whatever it takes!"

 - No Name Given: Despite the film being titled "Mask of the Phantasm", the word "Phantasm" is never used and leaves Andrea's disguise nameless.

-- No Sell: Phantasm's first appearance has a mob boss shooting at him almost a dozen times with the bullets not doing a thing.
-Exactly how Phantasm was able to do that is never actually explained, but presumably it was him making good use of his Smoke Out abilities, or perhaps heavy duty body armor.
+- No Sell: The Phantasm's first appearance has a mob boss shooting at him almost a dozen times with the bullets not doing a thing.
+Exactly how the Phantasm was able to do that is never actually explained, but presumably it was him making good use of his Smoke Out abilities, or perhaps heavy duty body armor.